 Microsoft Access to Microsoft SQL Server Migration

-ease of use and power of Microsoft Access comes at a price: As a company or the functionality required grows, the issues of data security, reliability, response time and system management become increasingly problematic.
+The ease of use and capabilities of Microsoft Access comes at a price: As a company or the functionality required grows, the issues of data security, reliability, response time and system management become increasingly problematic.

-Database migration is then essential for administration systems so that they can be provided with a more secure and robust environment.
+Database migration is then essential for administration Applications so that they can be provided with a more secure and robust environment.

 By keeping the application within the Microsoft family of products (Microsoft Access and SQL Server), and engaging an experienced programmer, the upgrade process can be manageable and cost effective.

-SQL Server Maintenance
+SQL Server Maintenance Planning

 Before your up-sizing project is deployed, there should be an administrative plan in place for the new SQL Server system.
 The database administrator (DBA) needs to create backup strategies, recovery, administrative procedures, automation, optimisation, etc.

 For the small company, there is the option of using a high speed network connection to the SQL Server database of an Internet Service Provider – or using the cloud offerings of Amazon or Microsoft.
 This may prove a cost effective alternative to avoid the maintenance overhead.

 Linking Microsoft Access to SQL Server

 The disadvantage of this approach is that all access to SQL Server occurs through the Microsoft Jet engine.
 The Jet engine must translate every query and data access operation to SQL Server compliant commands.
 This adds overhead in performance, and additional SQL Server license connections are required.

 This alternative is the best and cheapest for Microsoft Access applications with a small number of users.